Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 For decades, those who tried to make it make sense, would take Hagrid’s word for it.
 He isn’t lying.
 He’s honestly telling us his recollection of the events, and the whole business of Vernon Dursley’s strange Tuesday and Minerva’s losing a day on a wall were nothing more than an authorial hallucination which took place in some parallel universe.

 Inside this reading, at some point after the Halloween feast, Snape reported his Dark mark disappearing, Albus sent Hagrid off to Godric’s Hollow and left to notify the Ministry.
-Hagrid spoke to Minerva on his way out, she left the castle and Apparated directly to Little Whinging where she waited on the Dursley’s wall as a cat.
+Hagrid spoke to Minerva on his way out, she left the castle and Apparated directly to Little Whinging where she spent the evening on the Dursley’s wall as a cat.
 Albus turned up as some point during the night, Hagrid joined them, they left Harry on the doorstep before the sun came up, and it all took place before dawn on Sunday morning.

 Black, meanwhile is on a rat hunt.
 The other shoe on that issue doesn’t drop until some time later, at least not until mid-morning.